 Thames Talbot Land Trust(TTLT) is dedicated to protecting environmentally significant lands through acquisition, conservation easements, landscape restoration and education.
-TTLT protects lands and waters with significant natural, recreational, scenic, historical or agricultural value.
+TTLT is a registered charity, dedicated to the protection of lands and waters with significant natural, scenic, cultural or agricultural value.

 We protect over 1400 acres of land and the habitats of at least 30 species-at-risk.